dev-academy-programme/student-prep/prep-curriculum/core-approach-to-learning.md

 1. Be comfortable not knowing everything (Just in time learning)
 2. Understand that difficulty is simultaneous with growth
 3. Invest in practice and cadence
-4. Learning as a group
+4. Learn as a group
 5. Ask questions, and answer questions!